gdamore/tcell/README.md

 avoid explicitly attempting to set content in the next cell, otherwise the results are undefined.
 (Normally the wide character will not be displayed.)

+Experience has shown that the vanilla Windows 8 console application does not support any of these characters properly, but at least some options like ConEmu do support Wide characters at least.
+Combining characters are disabled for Windows in the release.

 ## Colors

 We assume the ANSI/XTerm color model, including the 256 color map that